Abhay-Cerberus/Dashboard/README.md

 # Personal News & Gaming Dashboard

 A Python-based desktop application that aggregates news, manages game libraries with completion tracking, handles to-do tasks, and stores configuration locally.
-Built with Tkinter for a native Windows experience with advanced game management features.
+Built with PyQt6 for a modern cross-platform experience with advanced game management features.

 ## Features